Controls

 Create a component

 First arrange the controls on the canvas that should make up your component and align them the way you want.
-Then select all of them (for example via lasso, with Ctrl + A, or by clicking with the Ctrl key held).
+Then select all of them (for example via lasso, with Ctrl + A, or by clicking with the Shift key held).
 Right-click anywhere on the canvas to open the context menu and choose [Create component] – the keyboard shortcut Ctrl + Q does the same thing.

 Context menu with Create component